arkhipkin7/ds_projects/README.md

 ____

 - ## [Predict Cost](https://github.com/arkhipkin7/ds_projects/tree/main/predict_cost)
-  MainLab interview test task.
   Model for predicting the cost of threatment for clients.

   Libraries used:
   - sklearn